Insurance Claims Data Platform on GCP

 P01: Claims data warehouse

 The core idea is to organize data so that an actuary can ask questions directly: “show me incurred losses by coverage type and accident quarter.”
-A star schema does exactly that: four dimensions (policyholder, policy, date, coverage) surround two fact tables (claims and payments).
+A star schema does exactly that: four dimensions (policyholders, coverages, dates, geography) surrounding two fact tables (transactions and monthly snapshots).
 Instead of hunting through spreadsheets, you write a query and get the answer.

-Raw data flows through four transformation layers managed by Dataform: first it gets cleaned and standardized (staging), then joined and enriched with reference catalogs (intermediate), then aggregated into metrics like loss triangles and claim frequency (marts), and finally shaped into dashboard-ready views (reports).
+Raw data flows through four transformation layers managed by Dataform: cleaned and standardized first (staging), then joined and enriched with reference catalogs (intermediate), then aggregated into metrics like loss triangles and claim frequency (marts), and finally shaped into dashboard-ready views (reports).
 Each layer feeds the next, and errors get caught before reaching the model.
-Everything uses Mexican locale names, INEGI state codes, and MXN currency, because a warehouse that reflects the real domain demonstrates business understanding, not just the ability to move columns around.
+Everything uses Mexican locale names, INEGI state codes, and MXN currency; a warehouse that reflects the real domain demonstrates business understanding, not just the ability to move columns around.

-For local development, DuckDB runs directly on your machine with no servers to install or pay for.
-The valuable part: the same SQL runs on BigQuery without changes, so what works locally works in production.
-Fifty-two pytest tests verify that the schema is correct, that references between tables are consistent, and that business rules hold (positive amounts, coherent dates, sums that balance across layers).
+For local development, DuckDB runs directly on the machine with no servers to install or pay for.
+The same SQL runs on BigQuery without changes, so what works locally works in production.
+The dashboard is deployed on Cloud Run: claims-dashboard.
+It shows the portfolio summary (608 claims, $26.9M total paid, $44K average severity), cumulative loss triangles with development factors, and the full pipeline documentation.
+Fifty-two pytest tests verify schema correctness, referential integrity between tables, and business rules (positive amounts, coherent dates, sums that balance across layers).

 P02: Orchestrated ELT pipeline

 The alternative is Cloud Run + Cloud Scheduler: a container that wakes up when scheduled, runs the pipeline, and goes back to sleep.
-Like an employee who shows up, does the job, and leaves, instead of sitting idle 24 hours waiting for instructions.
-Total cost: $0.10 per month.
-The logic is identical, the results are identical, 4,000 times cheaper.
-This pattern works for any small-to-medium pipeline that runs on a predictable schedule.
+Cost: $0.10 per month.
+The logic is identical, the results are identical, and the cost is 4,000 times lower.
+This pattern works for any small-to-medium pipeline running on a predictable schedule.

-For local development, Dagster offers something Cloud Run does not: a visual interface where you can see your data flow, track what ran and when, and debug failures without reading terminal logs.
-A reference Airflow DAG is also included in the repository, so that an employer using Airflow can see I understand their tool.
+For local development, Dagster offers something Cloud Run does not: a visual interface to see the data flow, track what ran and when, and debug failures without reading terminal logs.
+A reference Airflow DAG is also in the repository; an employer who uses Airflow can see that their tooling is familiar.
 The decision not to deploy it is economic, not technical.

 P03: Streaming claims intake

-In practice, claims do not wait for someone to run a process at the end of the day.
-One adjuster files a report at 3pm, another at 3:15, another at 4.
-The question is: can the system react to each claim as it arrives, instead of waiting for them to accumulate?
+In practice, claims do not wait for someone to run a batch process at end of day.
+One adjuster files at 3pm, another at 3:15, another at 4.
+The question is whether the system can react to each claim as it arrives, rather than waiting for them to accumulate.

-Pub/Sub works like a mailbox that never loses a letter.
+Pub/Sub works like a mailbox that never loses a message.
 Each claim becomes a message with its coverage type, deductible, status, and amount.
 A Cloud Run service receives each message, checks that all fields are present and valid, enriches it with catalog information (coverage type, state code), and writes it to the warehouse.
-If a message arrives malformed, it gets routed to a separate queue for review instead of contaminating the data.
+If a message arrives malformed, it gets routed to a review queue instead of contaminating the data.

 Apache Beam groups those events into time windows: how many claims arrived this hour?
 What is the total amount by coverage this shift?
-How many open cases by state today?
-The important detail: the code is written with the same logic a real-time system would use, but runs in batch to save costs.
+The important detail: the code is written with the same logic a real-time system would use, but runs in batch to control costs.
 Streaming Dataflow costs $1,000+ per month continuously.
-In batch, it costs pennies per run.
+In batch mode, it costs pennies per run.
 The code is identical; switching to real-time means changing a configuration parameter, not rewriting anything.
-Monthly cost: $1 to $5.

 P04: GCP infrastructure with Terraform

-What happens if the entire platform disappears?
-Can you rebuild it?
-Terraform answers that question.
-It is a tool that lets you describe all your infrastructure in text files: instead of going into the Google Cloud console and creating resources one by one through clicks, you write what you need (databases, storage, services, permissions) and Terraform creates it for you.
-If something gets deleted or breaks, a single command (terraform apply) rebuilds it in minutes.
+What happens if the entire platform is deleted?
+Can it be rebuilt?
+Terraform answers that.
+Instead of going into the GCP console and creating resources one by one through clicks, you describe what you need (databases, storage, services, permissions) in text files, and Terraform creates it.
+A single command (terraform apply) reconstructs everything from scratch.

 This matters for three concrete reasons.
-Reproducibility: anyone with access to the repository can stand up the complete platform from scratch.
+Reproducibility: anyone with access to the repository can stand up the complete platform.
 Auditability: every infrastructure change is recorded in Git, just like code.
-Collaboration: changes are reviewed in pull requests before being applied, with terraform plan showing exactly what will change before it happens.
+Collaboration: changes are reviewed in pull requests before being applied, with terraform plan showing exactly what will change.

-The platform has 24 resources organized in 6 modules (permissions, database, storage, messaging, services, and scheduling).
-For automated deployment, GitHub Actions connects to GCP without storing passwords or service account keys: it uses Workload Identity Federation, which generates short-lived temporary tokens.
-In practice, this means nobody holds credentials that could leak.
+The platform has 24 resources organized in 6 modules.
+For automated deployment, GitHub Actions connects to GCP using Workload Identity Federation, which generates short-lived temporary tokens without storing passwords or service account keys.
+Nobody holds static credentials that could leak.

-The lesson learned: Terraform stores infrastructure state in a remote file (a GCS bucket).
-But that bucket is part of the infrastructure Terraform should create.
+The initialization paradox: Terraform stores its state in a GCS bucket, but that bucket is part of the infrastructure Terraform should create.
 You cannot initialize Terraform without the bucket, and you cannot create the bucket without Terraform.
 The solution is to create the bucket first with local state on disk, then migrate.
-A paradox that seems trivial, but that you only discover when you actually deploy.
+A problem that seems trivial but only surfaces when you actually deploy.

 P05: True streaming pipeline (local only)

 What does true streaming give you that batch does not?
 Three things.
-First: late-arriving data is handled correctly.
-A claim registered 40 minutes late gets incorporated into the right time window instead of being lost or double-counted.
-Second: results update as new information arrives.
-Instead of a single final number at end of day, you get estimates that refine hour by hour.
-Third: guaranteed deduplication, each event is processed exactly once per window, regardless of whether the message was resent.
+First: late-arriving data is handled correctly; a claim registered 40 minutes late gets incorporated into the right time window instead of being lost or double-counted.
+Second: results update as new information arrives, rather than producing a single final number at end of day.
+Third: guaranteed deduplication, each event processed exactly once per window regardless of whether the message was resent.

-Technically, P03 uses discarding mode (each result is independent, no late data).
+Technically, P03 uses discarding mode (each result is independent).
 P05 uses accumulating mode (each result includes everything before it), accepts data up to one hour after window close, and guarantees exactly-once processing through state-based deduplication.

 P06: Insurance pricing ML pipeline

 The model is a Tweedie GLM with power parameter .
-The Tweedie distribution is the actuarial standard for pure premium modeling because it handles a property unique to insurance data: the point mass at zero.
-Most policyholders in a given period file zero claims.
-Among those who do file, the cost is continuous and positive.
-The Tweedie distribution with models both behaviors simultaneously.
-At it reduces to Poisson (frequency only); at it reduces to Gamma (severity only).
-The intermediate value captures the compound Poisson-Gamma process that defines insurance losses: Pure Premium , estimated in a single regression pass.
+The Tweedie distribution is the actuarial standard for pure premium modeling because it handles a property unique to insurance data: most policyholders in a given period file zero claims (point mass at zero), but when claims do occur, the cost is continuous and positive.
+The Tweedie with is a compound Poisson-Gamma: the frequency-severity decomposition the industry has used for decades, estimated in a single regression pass.
+Pure premium: , where is total cost per policy and includes vehicle, driver, and geographic characteristics.

 Model evaluation uses actuarial metrics: the Gini coefficient for discriminatory power, lift curves across predicted risk deciles, and the actual-to-expected (A/E) ratio by coverage type.
-An A/E ratio materially different from 1.0 means the tariff is inadequate for that segment, exactly the diagnostic the CNSF expects in a premium sufficiency technical note.
+An A/E ratio materially different from 1.0 means the tariff is inadequate for that segment; that is exactly the diagnostic the CNSF expects in a premium sufficiency technical note.

 The cost strategy